Canet gun: 320 mm naval guns

 Canet developed a 12.6 in 38 cal naval gun, an extremely powerful weapon for its time, specifically for the export market.
 The gun was first selected by the Spanish Navy in 1884 as part of a large naval expansion program which called for six new battleships.
 The Spanish armaments firm Hontoria obtained a manufacturing license to produce the weapon, but due to budgetary reasons, only one vessel, the Pelayo, was completed.

 Canet was more successful in sales to the Empire of Japan, when the gun was selected by the French military advisor and naval architect Louis-Émile Bertin as the main battery of the Matsushima-class cruiser, new type of cruiser he had designed in 1887.
 The usage was consistent with the Jeune École philosophy, which advocated placing overwhelming firepower (strong guns, torpedoes) on relatively small ships.
 This philosophy was of great interest to the Imperial Japanese Navy, which lacked the resources at the time to purchase modern pre-dreadnought battleships.

 The guns supplied to Japan equipped the cruisers Matsushima, Itsukushima, and Hashidate.
 Each gun weighed 67 tons, and had a barrel 12 m long, firing a 112 cm long projectile with weight of 350 kg (or 449 kg high explosive) for an effective range of 8000 m.

 The guns proved only marginally successful during the First Sino-Japanese War, due to a slow rate of fire, and numerous mechanical problems.
 The guns could not be aimed abeam, as their weight would cause the ship to roll over when fired.
 In combat, gunners were able to fire only around one shot per hour due to the time it took to reload.

 Other guns

-M.Canet is also known for the development of the Schneider-Canet gun system for 75 mm iron BL mountain guns, and rapid-fire 120 mm and 152 mm guns.
+Canet is also known for developing the Schneider-Canet gun system for 75 mm iron BL mountain guns, and rapid-fire 120 mm and 152 mm guns.